Miguelos/miguelos.github.io/index.md

 <div class="alert alert-block alert-info">
   <button type="button" class="close" data-dismiss="alert">&times;</button>
   <strong>Hi!</strong>
-  <p>I just created this site and would really appreciate your feedback.
+  <p>I created this site and would really appreciate your feedback.
 If you find any error in this website, feel free to open a new Issue at <a href="https://github.com/Miguelos/miguelos.github.io/issues"> github.com/Miguelos.github.io/issues</a>.
 I'm working on updating the content and improving it.</p>
 </div>

 ## Portfolio